mike99mac/minimy-mike99mac/README.md

 ## Flash Linux to a memory device
 The RasPi boots from a micro-SD card that plugs into its underside.
 A 32 GB card or larger is recommended.
 You need to *prime the pump* and copy a Linux distribution to it.

-Hopefully you have another computer running Linux, but other OS's will work.
-It must have a hardware port to write to the card.
+You will need another computer running Linux or another OS to copy the Linux image to the memory card.

 ### Prepare on Linux